Conjunctivochalasis

-Symptoms
+Symptoms and signs

 Symptoms range from dry eye, epiphora and irritation to localized pain, foreign body sensation, subconjunctival hemorrhage and ulceration.
 Symptoms are often made worse by vigorous blinking.

 Causes

 Most conjunctivochalasis is thought to be caused by both a gradual thinning and stretching of the conjunctiva that accompanies age and a loss of adhesion between the conjunctiva and underlying sclera as the result of dissolution of Tenon's capsule.
 The resulting loose, excess conjunctiva may mechanically irritate the eye and disrupt the tear film and its outflow, leading to dry eye and excess tearing.
 A correlation may also exist between inflammation in the eye and conjunctivochalasis, though it is unclear whether this correlation is causal.
-Conjunctivochalasis may be associated with previous surgery, blepharitis, meibomian gland disorder (MGD), Ehlers-Danlos Syndrome and aqueous tear deficiency.
+Conjunctivochalasis may be associated with previous surgery, blepharitis, meibomian gland disorder (MGD), Ehlers–Danlos syndrome and aqueous tear deficiency.

 Diagnosis

 Because the disorder often occurs in people with typical dry eye symptoms, it can be difficult to readily distinguish the discomfort caused by the dry eye from that directly related to the redundant conjunctiva.

 Mechanical dry eye should not be confused with aqueous tear deficiency dry eye or delayed tear clearance.
 Mechanical dry eye patients complain of blurry vision and pain that tend to be worse when looking down such as while reading.
 Dryness in aqueous tear deficiency dry eye patients tends to be worse as the day progresses due to progressive exposure.
 Frequent blinking exacerbates mechanical dry eye symptoms, while increasing blinking improves symptoms of aqueous tear deficiency dry eye.

 Diagnosis can be further made under a slit lamp upon the observation of redundant conjunctival folds.
 These folds can be made more apparent by staining with fluorescein dye and by applying gentle upward pressure with a finger to the eyeball through the lower lid.
 In pure aqueous tear deficiency dry eye patients, fluorescein stains in the interpalpebral exposure zone.
 In mechanical dry eye patients, fluorescein staining can be seen by pulling down the lower lid spread to the non-exposure zone.
 A tear-clearance test can also detect irregularities in the tear film.

 Diagnosis can also be made by measuring the replenishment of the tear meniscus.
-The test can be done as follows: Apply 5 μl of fluorescein to the base of the inferior fornix, maximally deplete the lower tear meniscus by a capillary tube or Weckcel sponge, and then monitor the recovery of the tear meniscus height with or without blinking^{.} Patients with mechanical dry eye detectable within 3–8 seconds without blinking or within 0.5-1.5 seconds with blinking.
+The test can be done as follows: Apply 5 μl of fluorescein to the base of the inferior fornix, maximally deplete the lower tear meniscus by a capillary tube or Weckcel sponge, and then monitor the recovery of the tear meniscus height with or without blinking^{.} Patients with mechanical dry eye detectable within 3–8 seconds without blinking or within 0.5–1.5 seconds with blinking.